HELP FAMILIES IN UKRAINE SURVIVE THIS WINTER

 We have delivered wheelchairs, crutches, and hospital supplies to our partners operating in Ukraine from Finland.
 We have also supplied soldiers with medical supplies, bandages, and an ultrasound machine at one of the hospitals.

 Financial support has made it possible to obtain critically needed medicine.

 GCMM provides support to local aid workers in Ukraine and its neighboring countries.
 The staff of the Pilgrim orphanage serve in significant ways in terms of logistics and delivering aid to villages in need of help.

 GCMM offers valuable support for the mental and spiritual well-being of refugees.

 The destruction caused by the war is indescribable.
 The needs of families who have fled the war are immense.
 Help will be needed for years to come.
 Donating to the GCMM Ukrainian Emergency Fund is the very best way to support the families of Ukraine.

 East Ukrainian village evacuations

-When it comes to helping refugees, it’s important to provide new arrivals with the basics: food, water, warm clothes and a roof over their heads.
-GCMM offers welcome centre services to thousands of people in private homes as well, by keeping immigration services abreast of homes where refugees are living, and other legalities.
-Private citizens who have invited refugees into their homes, provide accommodation and can request assistance with food and clothing for their guests as well as help children find schools, daycare services for smaller children and jobs for those able to work.
+When it comes to helping refugees, it’s important to provide new arrivals with the basics: food, water, warm clothes, and a roof over their heads.
+GCMM offers welcome center services to thousands of people in private homes as well, by keeping immigration services abreast of homes where refugees are living, and other legalities.
+Private citizens who have invited refugees into their homes, provide accommodation and can request assistance with food and clothing for their guests as well as help children find schools, daycare services for smaller children, and jobs for those able to work.